IBM-Bluemix-Docs/mobilepush/developer-overview.md

 You can either use our SDK or the REST API to further develop your client applications.

-Access the below Push Notifications Functions from your backend server applications and the clients through Push Notifications REST APIs -
+Access the following Push Notifications Functions from your backend server applications and the clients through Push Notifications REST APIs -

  - Push Configuration
  - Device registrations